KunalB2003/valorant-elo-viewer/README.md

 Navigate to the `next/` directory (`valorant-elo-viewer/next/`) and install dependencies again (`npm install`).

-There is also an evironment variable in use, the url of the API.
+There is also an environment variable in use, the url of the API.
 The `.env` file would be located at the root of the next directory (so `valorant-elo-viewer/next/.env`), and would look like this:

 ```
 NEXT_PUBLIC_API_URL=...